General Terms and Conditions for Bachelor’s study programme

 All programme content and media are protected by copyright.
 Any use in cases other than those permitted by contract is not permitted and requires the prior written consent of the copyright holder.
 This applies in particular to making them publicly available via the Internet, copying them and passing them on to third parties.
 It is permitted to save and print out the programme content and media for personal purposes.

-The participant acknowledges the currently valid General Examination Regulations (APO) as well as the Study and Examination Regulations of the Source Study Programme of IU International University of Applied Sciences, the IU Library Usage Regulations and the Guidelines for Online Examinations and for Online Presentations as binding.
+The participant acknowledges the currently valid General Examination Regulations (APO) as well as the Study and Examination Regulations of the source study programme of IU International University of Applied Sciences, the IU Library Usage Regulations and the Guidelines for Online Examinations and for Online Presentations as binding for him:herself.

 For the implementation of some programmes, the purchase of certain technical equipment or other materials and/or participation in certain excursions by the participant is necessary.
 The purchase of this equipment and materials and costs for excursions are not included in the programme fees.
 The respective additional costs can be found on the IU website.